 Also sometimes referred to as ‘raked seating’, this is a common auditorium/forum style of seating where each row ascends higher than the previous, front to back.

 If you’ve enquired with a venue and expressed strong interest in booking your event, a venue can place a tentative hold on the space/venue for your preferred date, for a specified number of days.
 Make sure you pay the deposit before this date.
-Note the venue can still accept enquiries for this date, but will let you know if another party is interested.
+The venue can still accept other enquiries for this date, but they will let you know if another party is interested.

 A common term that pertains to a business or organisation holding an open-forum style meeting with employees or stakeholders.
 Leaders/management will address the audience, who will be able to directly raise issues in the meeting.